You can run OpenCode on Android, but not the way most install guides imply.

 container with OpenCode pre-installed (Cosyra on Google Play, where you just type opencode, 1 hour free, no credit card),

-own always-on box.
-This guide walks each one with the honest trade-offs.
+or SSH from Termux into your own always-on box.
+This guide walks each one with

 This is the Android-specific companion to our